Flight & Transport

 Driving is on the right in Ghana.
 Most main roads are in pretty good condition, though most secondary roads are untarred and could be bumpy.
 You will need an international driver’s licence todrive in Ghana.
 Fuel is inexpensive at around 4cedis per litre.
 Hiring a car with a driver is a good option if you’re short on time; travel agencies can usually arrange this.
 Depending on the distance, car and driver experience, factor in anything from US$100 to US$150 per day, plus fuel.
 Ghana Car Rentals is an excellent, professional company with reasonably priced vehicles.

 The railway sector and service are being re-developed.
 The only few trains that exist are mostly for mining and cargo transport.

 Within towns and on some shorter routes between towns, shared taxis are the usual form of transport.
 They run on fixed routes, along which they stop to pick up and drop off passengers.
 Fares are generally very cheap (2-10cedis).

 Private taxis don’t have meters and rates are negotiable.
 It’s best to ask a local in advance for the average cost between two points.

 Taxis can be chartered for an agreed period of time, anything from one hour to a day, for a negotiable fee.

 Tro-tro is a catch-all category that embraces any form of public transport that’s not a bus or taxi.
-Generally, they’re minibusses.
+Generally, they are mini-busses.

 There is generally an additional luggage fee.
-The area where tro-tros and buses congregate is called, interchangeably, lorry park, motor park or station.
+The area where tro-tros and buses congregate is called, ‘lorry station’ or ‘lorry park’, taxi rank or station.